1. Introduction

 To that extent, on the ldes:EventStream

-entity, these properties can be used, which are further explained in the vocabulary.
+entity, these properties can be used and are further explained in the vocabulary.

 -